Season 1, Episode 42

 Lorne Brown:

 You know, I’m sure some listeners are like, are coming up with 101 reasons why their partner is wrong and needs to change.
-And I just wanna share this, that this is not just Babel that I have observed witnessed since 2014 in circle with you, people’s families and relationships changing.
+And I just wanna share this, that this is not just Babel that I have observed since 2014 in a circle with you, people’s families and relationships are changing.
 And usually it’s only one person in this group.
 The other person is not in your circle, it’s just one person doing the work and then they’re coming back reporting how their relationships are shifting and they don’t need the relationship to shift.
 They don’t need the partner to change anymore.
-And that’s the, it’s the paradox I guess.
+And that’s the paradox I guess.
 Because when they don’t need the person to change anymore, that’s when the change happens because they’re getting it all on the inside.
 They’re not needing it from the outside most of the time.

 Gila Golub:

-So the destination of the journey that I, I take my clients on is to have a big, juicy, passionate, committed, and completely unconditional love affair with yourself.
+So the destination of the journey that I take my clients on is to have a big, juicy, passionate, committed, and completely unconditional love affair with yourself.
 That’s the basis of all healing.

 Lorne Brown: